shlomoswidler/sh3d-level-tags-plugin/README.md

 - Go to **Tools** → **Level Tags Manager** in the main menu

 ### Managing Tags
-- **Add Tags**: Select a level and click "Add Tags" to assign new tags
+- **Add Tags**: Select levels and use the "Add tag" field or "Add Tags..." button
-- **Remove Tags**: Right-click on any tag to remove it from a level (feature planned)
+- **Remove Tags**: Select levels and use the "Remove tag" dropdown or "Remove All Tags" button
-- **View by Tags**: See all levels organized by their assigned tags
+- **View by Tags**: Use the Tags table showing tag names, counts, and associated levels
-- **Bulk Operations**: Select a tag to hide/show all levels with that tag
+- **Bulk Operations**: Select tags and use "Show All"/"Hide All" buttons with Union/Intersection modes

 ### Tag Operations
-- **Hide Levels with Tag**: Hide all levels that have a specific tag
-- **Show Levels with Tag**: Make all levels with a specific tag viewable
-- **Find Levels with Tag**: Quickly locate all levels sharing a tag
+- **Union Mode**: Show/hide levels with ANY of the selected tags
+- **Intersection Mode**: Show/hide levels with ALL selected tags
+- **Visibility Control**: Click checkboxes in the Visible column to toggle individual levels
+- **Filter Levels**: Use filter fields to search levels by name or tag content

 ## Practical Use Cases